wp-plugins/mce-accessible-language-change/readme.txt

 =1.0=

 * First release
-* Minor changes renaming files according to the name of zip file
+* Minor changes renaming files according to the name of zip file.

 == Upgrade Notice ==

+= 2.0 =
+Plugin is rewritten and completely adapted to TinyMCE 4 - Upgrade for WP 3.9 and above.

-= 1.0 =
+= 1.2 =
-No upgrades right now.
-Just some minor changes in readme.txt.
+Plugin was not working in TinyMCE 4 anymore - Upgrade immediately.

 = 1.1 =
-Path corrections for TinyMCE.
-Just some minor changes in readme.txt.

-= 1.2 =
-Small fix for new version of TinyMCE.
+This was a path fix - you should upgrade.